 2. Intelligence – Service dogs have to be particularly intelligent and have the ability to solve problems quickly.
 Some tasks that service dogs need to perform are complex so this is an essential trait.

 3. Friendliness – After all the whole point of most service dogs is to take care and look after their owner.
-A dog who is loving, loyal and affectionate is needed to make it as a service dog.
+A dog that is loving, loyal, and affectionate is needed to make it as a service dog.
 Any dog that is aloof or overprotective may make a good guard dog, but not a service dog.

 4. Being Calm – Service dogs often have to be in public helping their owners.
 This means many distractions can arise all of a sudden like dogs running up or cars driving by.
-A good service dog needs to remain calm and collective in sudden moments of stress.
+A good service dog needs to remain calm and collected during sudden stress.

 5. Work drive – Service dogs need to love to work.
 The type of work will vary greatly on the type of service dog you are talking about, but regardless of the type, the work ethic needs to be good.